grandseiken/foundryvtt-multilevel-tokens/README.md

 * **0.3.0**:
   * Added a module setting to animate token movement when teleporting to the scene same, default off.
-  * Added a module setting to synchronize targeting between original and cloned tokens, default on.
+  * Added a module setting to synchronize player targeting between original and cloned tokens, default on.
+  * Toggling the combat state of a cloned token will now toggle the combat state of its original instead, if on the same scene.
+  * Editing a cloned token via the token configuration menu will now edit the original token rather than silently discarding the update.
   * Region identifiers that start with `!` are now scene-local and won't match with regions on other scenes.
-  * Editing a cloned token via the token configuration menu will now edit the original token rather than silently discarding the update.
   * Fixed compatibility issue with missing actor ID on cloned tokens, affecting at least the Token Mold module.
+  * Fixed removing tokens from combat when deleted by the module.
 * **0.2.0**:
   * Added support for ellipse and polygon regions.
   * Rotation of drawings is now taken into account.